 Children’s Garden Allée

-The new Children’s Garden Allée under construction will teem with astonishing colors, scents and textures under its shaded bough to the north of the Children’s Garden.
+The recently opened Children’s Garden Allée teems with astonishing colors, scents and textures under its shaded bough to the north of the Children’s Garden.
 This serene passage provides easy, unimpeded access to the Children’s Garden and through to Third Street.

 Yerba Buena Gardens offers free Learning Days designed to foster the green thumb in every child.
 Learning Days focus on educating children about the seasonal life cycle of a garden as well as sustainability and environmentally friendly practices.
 A team of Garden Guides involve children in gardening, crafts, music and story hour, tours of the Garden, and holiday-themed activities.
-All events are free and take place in the Tot Lot + Learning Garden.
-Check the Event Calendar for upcoming Learning Days.
+Check the YBG Event Calendar for upcoming dates of these FREE events.